UI customization guide

 The user’s authentication status.
 If they haven’t been authenticated, the lock icon is open and has the label Unauthenticated.

-If the user’s authenticated identity has been propagated—because they launched a chat from within e-banking, for example—the lock icon is closed, and the popup shows their propagated user ID as well as their email address and phone number (if available).
+If the user’s authenticated identity has been propagated—because they launched a chat from within e-banking, for example—the lock icon is closed.
+The popup shows their propagated user ID as well as their email address and phone number (if available).

-The popup shows device-related information for each device the user is currently accessing the conversation with.
-This means that there can be multiple entries for both the operating system and browser as well as the language.
-Because of the method for determining a user’s location, there may even be multiple entries for their location.
+The participant information popup shows device-related information for each device the user is currently accessing the conversation with.
+This means that there can be multiple entries for both the operating system and browser, as well as for the language.
+Because of how Unblu determines a user’s location, there may even be multiple entries for their location.

 The popup that appears when you click a user’s avatar may include other buttons: